koding/koding/go/src/github.com/docker/docker/docs/README.md

 	By basing from `master` your work is automatically included in the next release.
 It also allows docs maintainers to easily cherry-pick your changes into the `docs` release branch.

-4. Modify existing or add new `.md` files to the `docs/sources` directory.
+4. Modify existing or add new `.md` files to the `docs` directory.

-	If you add a new document (`.md`) file, you must also add it to the appropriate section of the `docs/mkdocs.yml` file in this repository.

 5. As you work, build the documentation site locally to see your changes.

 	The `docker/docker` repository contains a `Dockerfile` and a `Makefile`.
 	Together, these create a development environment in which you can build and run a container running the Docker documentation website.
-To build the documentation site, enter `make docs` at the root of your `docker/docker`
+To build the documentation site, enter `make docs` in the `docs` directory of your `docker/docker` fork:
-	fork:

 		$ make docs
 		.... (lots of output) ....
 		docker run --rm -it  -e AWS_S3_BUCKET -p 8000:8000 "docker-docs:master" mkdocs serve Running at: http://0.0.0.0:8000/
 		Live reload enabled.
 		Hold ctrl+c to quit.

 	The build creates an image containing all the required tools, adds the local `docs/` directory and generates the HTML files.
 Then, it runs a Docker container with this image.

 	The container exposes port 8000 on the localhost so that you can connect and see your changes.
-If you are running Boot2Docker, use the `boot2docker ip` to get the address of your server.
+If you use Docker Machine, the `docker-machine ip
+	<machine-name>` command gives you the address of your server.

 6. Check your writing for style and mechanical errors.

 	Use our [documentation style
-	guide](https://docs.docker.com/project/doc-style/) to check style.
+	guide](https://docs.docker.com/opensource/doc-style/) to check style.
 There are
 	several [good grammar and spelling online
 	checkers](http://www.hemingwayapp.com/) that can check your writing
 	mechanics.